vdlald/file-system/README.md

 [x] P-7. block occupancy is not taken into account during expansion [x] T-29.
 Extract interfaces
 [x] T-27.
 Exception handling in ArgumentsApi
+[ ] T-30.
+Refactor exceptions
+[ ] T-31.
+Write documentation of the memory organization
+[ ] FR-6.
+Move the file
 [ ] T-24.
 Check speed of RW-operations

 [ ] P-2.
 FS initial max size is only 2GB